 Your doctor will ask you questions about your symptoms as part of the diagnostic process.
 A bladder diary can provide useful information.
 This is something you can bring to your appointment.
 It will give your doctor details on your condition.
 To create a bladder diary, record the following information over the course of several days:

 Your doctor will perform a physical exam after discussing your symptoms.
 The exam might include one or more of the following tests:

-Pelvic or Prostate Exam
+Pelvic or prostate exam

 This test will rule out the possibility of stress incontinence, which is different from OAB.
 The cough stress test involves drinking fluids, relaxing afterward, and then coughing to see if stress or physical exertion causes urinary incontinence.
-This can also help determine if the bladder fills and empties like it should.
+This test can also help determine if your bladder fills and empties like it should.

-These tests measure the bladder’s ability to empty properly.
+Urodynamic tests measure the bladder’s ability to empty properly.
 They can also determine whether the bladder is contracting involuntarily.
 Involuntary contractions can cause symptoms of urgency, frequency, and incontinence.

-Your doctor may also use the catheter to fill the bladder with water in order to measure capacity and to see how full the bladder must be before you feel the urge to urinate.
-Your doctor may give you an antibiotic before or after the tests in order to prevent infection.
+Your doctor may also use the catheter to fill the bladder with water to measure capacity.
+It will also allow them to see how full your bladder gets before you feel the urge to urinate.
+Your doctor may give you an antibiotic before or after the tests to prevent infection.

 During this test, you will urinate into a machine called an uroflowmeter.
 This device measures the volume and speed of urination.
 The peak flow rate is displayed on a chart and reveals whether the bladder muscle is weak or if there’s an obstruction, such as a bladder stone.

 Generally, a diagnosis of OAB takes only one doctor’s visit.
 Your doctor will use the tests to determine what is causing the OAB and help determine the best course of treatment.